 There are psychiatrists in Japan who are licensed physicians, and anyone can seek help at a Japanese facility that has psychiatric services for medical care.
 Most international residents receive care at the Meguro Counseling Center because of the language and cultural barrier of visiting a Japanese physician who usually only dispenses medication, and because the Japanese medical system does not provide for more than a few minutes of discussion with the doctor that is usually not considered adequate by Western standards.
 Counseling with a therapist associated with the Meguro Counseling Center, however, should in no way be a substitute for licensed medical care when needed.

-MEDICATION
+MEDICATION AND DIAGNOSES

-The therapists at the Meguro Counseling Center have considerable experience in treating psychiatric conditions and your therapist can provide you with information and make specific recommendations to you for psychiatric medications that a Japan-licensed physician who works closely with the Center can prescribe for you upon visiting this doctor (the Japanese National Health Insurance will pay seventy-percent of the doctor and medication costs).
+The therapists at the Meguro Counseling Center have considerable experience in treating psychiatric conditions with psychotherapy in tandem to medication, and your therapist can provide you with information and make specific recommendations to you for psychiatric medication that can be received through our fully-integrated affiliated medical services, either directly or mailed to the convenience of your home.
+The Japanese National Health Insurance can be used for the medication part of our service.
 If you decide to go to a licensed physician to receive medications, either in Japan or elsewhere, the physician who writes the prescription (or dispenses the medication) is naturally responsible for that aspect of your care.
-The Meguro Counseling Center works closely with a number of Japanese and foreign medical doctors who can be consulted if medication is required.
-Ordering of medication not available in Japan is also possible through this type of referral.
+Ordering of medication not available in Japan is also possible.
+The Center can not appropriately provide medication information on e-mail inquiry, all persons need to be interviewed in a session in order to recommend an appropriate plan of care after their needs are carefully assessed.
+These interviews may be conducted by phone or Skype for persons coming from overseas or located outside the Tokyo area.

-The Meguro Counseling Center strongly advises that one only use medications while under the care of a licensed prescribing physician, and to consult with that physician in all instances regarding side effects, missed doses, dose changes, stopping medications, and any other aspect of medication treatment or medical care.
+The Meguro Counseling Center strongly advises that one only use medications while under the care of a licensed prescribing physician, and to consult with that physician in all instances regarding side effects, missed doses, dose changes, stopping medications, and any other aspect of medical care.
 In cases where medications are prescribed for psychiatric problems, it is the policy at the Meguro Counseling Center to recommend that clients confer with their physician on the use of low-cost generic medications whenever possible.
-Please refer to the psychiatric medication referral page for further details.
+Please refer to the psychiatric medication page for further details.

 APPOINTMENTS, FEES, AND INSURANCE